Program for Writing and Rhetoric

 WRTG 1100 (4) Extended First-Year Writing and Rhetoric

-Extended version of WRTG 1150 that carries an additional hour of credit and is intended for students desiring more preparation and practice in college writing.
-Meets the same goals as WRTG 1150.
-Features one extra hour of small group work out of class.
-Focuses on critical analysis, argument, inquiry and information literacy.
-Taught as a writing workshop, the course places a premium on invention, drafting and thoughtful revision.
+Extended version of WRTG 1150 intended for students desiring more preparation and practice in college writing.
+Meets the same goals and fulfills the same requirements as WRTG 1150.
+Includes one-hour recitation for small group work.
+Focuses on rhetorical analysis, argument, inquiry and information literacy.
+Taught as a writing workshop, the course emphasizes practicing strategies for all phases of the writing process.
 For placement criteria, see the arts and sciences advising office.

 Repeatable: Repeatable for up to 8.00 total credit hours.